cceckman/discoirc/README.md

 ### 0.6: Fit & Finish
 Support more IRC operations.
 Use `discoirc` daily.
 Clean TODOs, HACKs, etc.

+Maybe: Add UI for "channel meta", e.g. user list, and "connection meta" inasmuch as that's not already covered by whatever the connection editor looks like.

 ### 0.7: Private release
 Get some folks interested in it to try it out.
 Get feedback.
 Incorporate